 A tributary of the River Itchen flows through the school grounds.
-The boys go fishing further downstream.
-Nature reserves in the water meadows have an abundance of wild flowers and birds, and an Iron Age fort with a maze at the top of St Catherine's Hill is within easy walking distance of the school.
+The boys can fish further downstream and nature reserves in the water meadows have an abundance of wild flowers and birds.
+An Iron Age fort with a maze at the top of St Catherine's Hill is within easy walking distance of the school.
 These are wonderful resources for supervised explorations and activities with the boys – and the hill is perfect for toboggans when it snows!

 The beautiful and venerable buildings that surround us are a constant source of inspiration, and an ever-present reminder of history and tradition.

 The Pilgrims' School and its predecessor establishments have played an important part in the educational history of Winchester Cathedral since Saxon times.

 The Pilgrims' School lineage can be traced back through the schools associated with the Cathedral Choir at least to the Alta Schola, established around 676AD.
 It carries on this tradition today.

 The school moved to its present site in 1931 and became a preparatory school for choristers and non-choristers alike, with the purpose of allowing each to benefit from the talents of the other.
 The main building was redesigned in the 17th century and sits on the site of former Roman and medieval buildings.
 The Pilgrims' Hall, attached to the school is visited by tourists who come from far and wide to see its magnificent hammer-beam roof, most likely constructed in the first half of the14th century.